crispab/crisp-dna/_docs/recruiting-and-onboarding.md

 With happiness as our key metric, growth and revenue are a side effect so recruiting for the sake of these latter metrics doesn't rate.

-Having said all of that, we're still relatively new and don't know what the right number is and how often.
+Having said all of that, we're still relatively new and don't know what the right number is, and how often to do it.
 As we learn we'll continue to update these pages.

 Hire amazing people, or don't hire at all
 -----------------------------------------